Become a second-tier default benefits eligible hospital

 Comparable private hospitals are those in the same state and in the same second-tier hospital category.
 Each health insurer must work out second-tier default benefit rates for each category in each state and territory.

-Annual review of hospital categorisation
+Annual review of private hospital categorisation

 This list only categorises private hospitals.
 It does not mean all the hospitals in the list are second-tier eligible.
-To check which hospitals are eligible, see the Commonwealth declared hospital list on the hospitals page (scroll down to the bottom).
+To check which hospitals are eligible, see the Commonwealth declared hospitals list on the hospitals page (scroll down to the bottom).

 Cost recovery